w3c/i18n-discuss/explainers/string-meta-explainer-updated.md

 # What is the problem?

 The Arabic script is the second most widely used script in the world after Latin, and there are many other RTL scripts.
 If you try to display a string without setting the correct base direction, you will get garbled text.
-For example:
+For example [^1]:

 <img width="702" alt="Screenshot 2023-03-02 at 11 31 37" src="https://user-images.githubusercontent.com/4839211/222420395-186bb379-ccc5-4cbb-844c-de594bc7b0d2.png">

-will become the very garbled:
+will become the very garbled [^2]:

 <img width="702" alt="Screenshot 2023-03-02 at 11 31 25" src="https://user-images.githubusercontent.com/4839211/222420448-aaed7f58-087c-4b26-91ca-d48b35dd4ebf.png">